-That being said, there are specific circumstances where bathing your cat is necessary, such as if they have fleas or are unable to bathe themselves.
-Being calm and prepared is the key to a successful bath time with your cat.
+That being said, there are specific circumstances when bathing your cat is necessary, such as if they have fleas or are unable to bathe themselves.
+Being calm and prepared is the key to a successful bath time for your cat.

 Keep it paw-sitive!